hyperkarmic/obsidian/obsidian-order/classic-code/MythiCal Man Month.md

 -   There is nothing in this world constant but inconstancy

 -   It is common sense to take a method and try it.
 If it fails, admit it frankly and try another.
 But above all, try something
+***
+_“First, one must perform perfectly.
+The computer resembles the magic of legend in this respect, too.
+If one character, one pause, of the incantation is not strictly in proper form, the magic doesn’t work.”_
+***

 #mythical-man-month
 #brooks